wp-cli/handbook/commands/term/list/index.md

 * parent
 * count

-There are no optionally available fields.
+These fields are optionally available:

+* url

 ### EXAMPLES